About the staff

 Amy believes SHARPP is an important office to give voice to an “invisible population.”
 Victims of sexual assault, relationship abuse, stalking and sexual harassment have often lost their voice and SHARPP allows them an outlet to work on regaining that voice, whether it’s making a report to the police or just needing a listening ear.
 People will often remark about how difficult it must be to work for SHARPP and to listen to such horrible stories all day.
 The reality is that the people we serve are very resilient and their resiliency constantly amazes Amy.
 It’s always a reminder that no matter how many textbooks we read and courses we take, it all goes out the window when you’re bearing witness to another person’s story.

-Amy received her Bachelor’s degree from the University of Missouri-Columbia (go Tigers!) and her Master’s degree at the University of New Hampshire.
+- Earned her Bachelor’s degree from the University of Missouri-Columbia (go Tigers!) and her Master’s degree from the University of New Hampshire;

 How to reach Amy